 BLC Mentors

-BLC Mentors is a pilot initiative designed to support mid-career library professionals in their professional development through structured mentorship.
+BLC Mentors is designed to support mid-career library professionals in their professional development through structured mentorship.

 Building on the strengths of BLC Leads, BLC’s signature leadership development program, BLC Mentors offers a hybrid mentorship experience, blending virtual mentor-mentee meetings with two in-person retreats.
-The program runs from April to December 2025 and supports 20 mentorship pairs carefully matched based on roles, goals, and aspirations.
+The program supports 10 mentorship pairs carefully matched based on roles, goals, and aspirations.

 Program Overview